 “This realistic, gritty mystery set during the AIDS crisis is an eye-opener.” —Publishers Weekly

 “If you haven’t discovered Nava yet, an uncommonly rich experience awaits.” —Kirkus Reviews

 MICHAEL NAVA is the author of an acclaimed series of seven crime novels featuring gay, Mexican-American criminal defense lawyer Henry Rios.
 The Rios novels have won seven Lambda Literary awards and Nava was called by the New York Times, “one of our best.”
 In 2001, he was awarded the Publishing Triangle’s Bill Whitehead Lifetime Achievement Award in LGBT Literature.
-A native Californian and the grandson of Mexican immigrants, he divides his time between San Francisco and Palm Springs.
+A native Californian, he is the grandson of Mexican immigrants.